 The law firm of Dalton & Tomich, PLC is a national leader in defending mosques and other religious organizations in complex religious land use and zoning cases.
 This includes cases under RLUIPA, the Religious Land Use & Institutionalized Persons Act.
 Whether you are looking to expand the footprint of your existing mosque, seeking approval to purchase a new building or constructing a new mosque, we can provide the legal expertise you need to meet your goals.

-Mosque leaders benefit from the expertise of attorney Daniel P. Dalton, a nationally recognized RLUIPA expert who has successfully represented mosques and other religious institutions across the country in land use and zoning cases.
+Mosque leaders benefit from the experience of attorneys Daniel P. Dalton and Noel W. Sterett, nationally recognized RLUIPA authorities who have successfully represented mosques and other religious institutions across the country in land use and zoning cases.
 Dalton’s thoughts on the importance of the law and the houses of worship it protects have been featured in many national and regional media outlets, including Islamic Horizons magazine.

 One RLUIPA case that grabbed national attention was that of the American Islamic Community Center mosque in its suit against the City of Sterling Heights, Michigan.
 Working closely with AICC leaders, Dalton & Tomich helped the mosque overcome unfounded and unfair opposition from the city planning commission to move forward with plans to build a new mosque in the community.